Java Web Start will die!

 - no commercial license per client instance is required

 Currently we are looking for funding.
 Once funding is secured, we will start development.
-Beta tests are planned for late August and September.
-It is crucial that the first version becomes available at the same time Java 11 is released.
 The following diagram shows the roadmap:

 If you want to learn more or if you would like to discuss your specific needs, please contact Michael Heinrichs.